The best independent guide to the Algarve

-Departing from the marina are an assortment of different boat trips, which include tours of the coastline, dolphin spotting and deep sea fishing.
-For the more adventurous are speed boat tours, jet boats or jet-skis, while for a total indulge charter a private yacht for a sunset cruise.
+Departing from the marina are an assortment of boat trips, including coastline tours, dolphin watching and deep-sea fishing.
+For the more adventurous are speedboat tours, jet boats or jet-skis, while for a touch of exclusivity charter a private yacht for a sunset cruise.
 Typical cost are:

 • 2 hour Dolphin tour €35/€25 (adult/child)

 The nightlife of Vilamoura is varied, with an ecliptic mix of bars ranging from themed to uber-chic and trendy.
-One of the most popular venues is Vilamoura casino which has nightly shows and a great atmosphere.
-For a big night head to Bliss night club, where you can party under the night stars to banging music and big name DJs.
+One of the most popular venues is Vilamoura casino which has nightly performances and a lively atmosphere: https://www.solverde.pt/en/casino-vilamoura/

 The Cerro da Vila is a 1st century Roman Villa that is on the edge of the marina complex and contains an interesting museum.
 Few of the ruins are much higher than ground level, with most being excavated, but there are still beautiful mosaics patterns and images, mainly of fish.
 The entrance fee is only €3.